Glycine: Production

 Although glycine can be isolated from hydrolyzed proteins, this route is not used for industrial production, as it can be manufactured more conveniently by chemical synthesis.
 The two main processes are amination of chloroacetic acid with ammonia, giving glycine and hydrochloric acid, and the Strecker amino acid synthesis, which is the main synthetic method in the United States and Japan.
 About 15 thousand tonnes are produced annually in this way.

 Glycine is also co-generated as an impurity in the synthesis of EDTA, arising from reactions of the ammonia co-product.

+Structure

+In aqueous solutions, glycine exists predominantly as a zwitterion (H_{3}N^{+}CH_{2}COO^{-}), a polar molecule with both a positive and negative charge.
+The zwitterion form is stabilized by hydrogen bonding with solvent water molecules.
+Analysis of neutron diffraction data for glycine showed that it was in the zwitterionic form in the solid state and confirmed the presence of hydrogen bonds.
+Theoretical calculations have been used to show that zwitterions may also be present in the gas phase for some cases different from the simple carboxylic acid-to-amine transfer.

 Chemical reactions

 Its acid–base properties are most important.
 In aqueous solution, glycine is amphoteric: below pH = 2.4, it converts to the ammonium cation called glycinium.
 Above about pH 9.6, it converts to glycinate.

-Glycine functions as a bidentate ligand for many metal ions, forming amino acid complexes.
-A typical complex is Cu(glycinate)_{2}, i.e. Cu(H_{2}NCH_{2}CO_{2})_{2}, which exists both in cis and trans isomers.

 As a bifunctional molecule, glycine reacts with many reagents.
 These can be classified into N-centered and carboxylate-center reactions.

+Glycine functions as a bidentate ligand for many metal ions, forming amino acid complexes.
+Representative complexes include iron glycinate, copper glycinate, and zinc glycinate.

 With acid chlorides, glycine converts to the amidocarboxylic acid, such as hippuric acid and acetylglycine.
 With nitrous acid, one obtains glycolic acid (van Slyke determination).
 With methyl iodide, the amine becomes quaternized to give trimethylglycine, a natural product: